-• Juvenile Hall: Stanislaus County Juvenile Hall is a secure detention facility, containing 158 beds, for youth who fall under the jurisdiction of the Juvenile Court.
-Twenty (20) beds within Juvenile Hall are dedicated to the Secure Youth Treatment Facility.
+Juvenile Hall: The Stanislaus County Juvenile Hall is a secure detention facility, containing 150 beds, for youth who fall under the jurisdiction of the Juvenile Court.
 Youth detained at Juvenile Hall are alleged to have committed a law violation and are detained for the protection of themselves and/or the community or are serving a short-term Juvenile Court-ordered commitment.
-The Juvenile Hall program is structured to provide individual and group activities (recreation, library program, game room program), behavioral health treatment, medical care, cognitive-based programming, vocational training, and a well-balanced school program, including the option to enroll in and attend virtual courses through a partnership with Modesto

-Junior College (MJC) upon high school graduation.
+The Juvenile Hall program is structured to provide individual and group activities (recreation, library program, game room program), behavioral health treatment, medical care, cognitive-based programming, vocational training, and a well-balanced school program, including the option to enroll in and attend virtual courses through a partnership with Modesto Junior College (MJC) upon high school graduation.
 All youth booked into Juvenile Hall are screened for risk factors associated with Human Trafficking (HT)/Commercially Sexually Exploited Children (CSEC).
 Youth identified as being at risk for HT/CSEC are referred to our Probation Site Navigator for Without Permission.
 Youth are also screened by our on-site mental health clinicians for suicidal/self- harming ideations.
 Youth who have experienced sexual abuse are screened through the Prison Rape Elimination Act (PREA) questionnaire, and a general health assessment is made.
+Youth who report substance abuse are referred for an assessment for Substance Use Disorder (SUD) counseling services while in custody.

-SCOE provides youth detained in Juvenile Hall with the ability to earn Career Technical Education (CTE) credits through the culinary program, Paxton Patterson workshops and through the Digital Arts curriculum.
+The Stanislaus County Office of Education (SCOE) provides youth detained in Juvenile Hall with the ability to earn Career Technical Education (CTE) credits through the culinary program, Paxton Patterson workshops and through the Digital Arts curriculum.
 As a youth prepares for release from his/her commitment, Reintegration Meetings are held to review youth accomplishments, identify available community resources, and present release expectations to render youth ready for successful re-entry into the community.

 Juvenile Commitment Facility (JCF): The JCF is a 60-bed juvenile camp which opened in 2013 and offers youth housing and programming in a family-like environment.
+Thirty (30) beds within Juvenile Commitment Facility are dedicated to the Secure Youth Treatment Facility (SYTF).
 The JCF program focuses on reform through education, vocational programs, and mental health counseling.
-The 47,000 square foot facility includes, but is not limited to, classrooms, occupational training rooms, program space, a culinary training kitchen, garden, gymnasium, and outdoor recreation areas.
+The 47,000 square foot facility includes, but is not limited to, classrooms, occupational training rooms, program space, a culinary training kitchen, gymnasium, and outdoor recreation areas.
 All programming is geared to provide youth with the necessary tools to remain crime free upon their return to the community.
 Every day of the week, youth participate in evidence-based treatment.
 Monday through Friday, youth attend school, which also includes participation in the culinary program.
 The culinary program offers youth an opportunity to earn their Serv-Safe Food Handler's Certificate so that, upon release, youth are prepared and certified to work in the food-service industry.

 Additionally, Career Technical Education (CTE) credits are earned through the culinary program, Paxton Patterson workshops and through the Digital Arts curriculum.
+SYTF youth are also able to participate in additional vocational trainings such as a Truck Driving Program run in conjunction with the Stanislaus County Office of Education (SCOE), Industrial Mechanics Training through the Volt Institute, and Construction Training through Northern California Construction Training (NCCT).
 As a youth prepares for release from his/her commitment, Reintegration Meetings are held to review youth accomplishments, identify available community resources, and present release expectations to render youth ready for successful re-entry into the community.